 - Symptoms of the brain injury were not obvious until days or even weeks after an accident, fall, or collision had occurred.
 Medical professionals can easily dismiss some symptoms.
 When there were no obvious signs of concussion or external injury, the physician may have advised against an emergency room visit.
 One reason for this is because a brain injury is not obvious.
 There is no limping or apparent bruising.
 Many of the brain injury symptoms manifest themselves very slowly and progress equally slowly, especially when misdiagnosed and not treated, thus causing the misdiagnosis.

-- Imaging tools were relied upon for accurate diagnosis, but CAT scans and MRIs are an unreliable method of diagnosing a brain injury.
+- Imaging tools were relied upon for accurate diagnosis, but CAT scans and MRIs are unreliable methods of diagnosing a brain injury.
 They don't always show a TBI.
 There are neuropsychological tests that could have been administered that provide as much or more information than a scan.

 - Your or your loved one's other injuries took precedence and demanded immediate and ongoing attention, so the possibility of a brain injury went unrecognized.